Reading time: 4 minutes

 The risk-return trade-off

-For the second year running, QSuper delivered the best return to risk ratio of its peers over seven years to 30 June 2020.
-For more on the measurement of risk and returns, See SuperGuide articles Risk and returns, getting the balance right and What is the Sharpe ratio and why is it important for your super?.
+For the third year running, QSuper delivered the best return to risk ratio of its peers over seven years to 30 June 2021.

 Rappell says the funds that feature in this table are often those with older member demographics and higher average account balances.
 These funds are more likely to have lower allocations to risk assets than funds with younger members who have time to ride out market highs and lows before they retire.